Welcome, or No Trespassing: History

-In the middle of the making, there was a cable to stop filming, but it was still finished.
 The movie released to screen soon after dismissal of Nikita Khrushchev as a party leader.
 According to some sources this allowed the film to be screened.
 Others say that the leader himself allowed the movie.
 13.4 million viewers saw it in the USSR, and the movie received a positive critical acclaim.
 In UK the movie had the title No Holiday for Inochkin.